cxl-garage/sentinel-cli/README.md

 ## Purpose
 Conservation X Labs aims to make the deployment of customized machine learning models as simple as possible across all endpoints (Sentinel Field-Hardware, Offline Laptops, Cloud).

-In the near future we will offer common models as a free container
+In the near future we will offer common scenaros models as a free container.

 This software is designed to run custom offline machine learning models across many images/videos on customer laptops or desktops.
 This will likely be used in field scenarios where:
+- Rapid sorting with lighter-weight models
+- Sorting into categories that you define!
 - Data sorting is required without reliable internet connection.
 - Privacy is paramount